Automattic/wpcom-rest-api-examples/react-application-password/README.md

-# WordPress.com OAuth2 React Demo (Implicit Flow)
+# WordPress.com Application Password React Demo

-> **Note:** This demo specifically showcases the use of the **Implicit OAuth2 (client-side) flow** as described in the [WordPress.com OAuth2 documentation](https://developer.wordpress.com/docs/oauth2/#5-client-implicit-oauth).
-This means the access token is returned directly to the browser and is suitable for single-page applications (SPAs) where the client secret must not be exposed.
+This project demonstrates how to use **WordPress.com Application Passwords** to authenticate with the WordPress REST API and publish a post to a connected WordPress.com blog.

-This project demonstrates how to implement WordPress.com OAuth2 authentication in a modern React app (with Vite) using the **implicit grant flow**.
-After logging in with WordPress.com, users can view their profile and publish a post to their connected WordPress.com blog.
+This project demonstrates how to implement WordPress.com Application Password authentication in a modern React app (with Vite).
+Users can input their site URL, username, and a generated application password to publish a post to their WordPress.com blog.

 ## Features

-- **WordPress.com OAuth2 Login (Implicit Flow):** Authenticate with your WordPress.com account using the client-side implicit grant flow.
+- **WordPress.com Application Password Authentication:** Authenticate with your WordPress site using Application Passwords.
-- **Profile Display:** View your WordPress.com profile information after login.
 - **Publish Post:** Create and publish a post to your WordPress.com blog from the app.
 - **Modern Stack:** React (Vite) frontend and clean code structure.

 ## Prerequisites

 - Node.js (v18+ recommended)
-- A registered WordPress.com OAuth2 application ([instructions](https://developer.wordpress.com/docs/oauth2/))
+- A WordPress.com account and a site.
+- A generated Application Password.
+You can create one by navigating to your WordPress.com profile's security settings.

 ## Setup Instructions